Academic Writing using Zotero, Sublime Text and Latex

 that we have this all setup.

-2. We’re going to follow the instructions that just appeared to make sure that our grammar checker is setup (from https://github.com/ckaznocha/SublimeLinter-contrib-write-good).
-You’ll need to open a command prompt (Windows) or terminal (macOS/Linux).
-You’ve already installed Node, so let’s now install the necessary “write-good” linter.
-Type: “npm install -g write-good” and hit enter.
+1. Next we’ll need to install write-good so that we can SublimeLinter-contrib-write-good actually does something.
+We’re going to follow the instructions that just appeared to make sure that our grammar checker is setup (from https://github.com/ckaznocha/SublimeLinter-contrib-write-good).
+You’ll need to open a command prompt (Windows) or terminal (macOS/Linux) and install write-good (you’ve already installed Node/npm per the first section).

 {